-Most sterndrive engines are constructed from parts that include metal alloys.
-These can corrode through a process called galvanization.
-Regardless of its name, corrosion must be avoided.
-One way to accomplish this is to apply a superior antifouling product.
-Wholesale Marine stocks a full line of these products and we’ll be glad to advise you on the product that is best for your sterndrive.
+Many sterndrive engines are made from parts designed from metal alloys.
+These can corrode over time through a process called galvanization.
+Regardless of what you name it, corrosion is enemy #1 for your Mercury sterndrive.
+One way to control corrosion is to apply a superior antifouling product.
+Wholesale Marine carries a full line of these products and we will be glad to assist you on the product that is best for your sterndrive.

-Gear oil must also be checked regularly.
-Located just below the round gear housing you can access it by using a slotted screwdriver.
+Drives have built-in bearings that permit rotation.
+These drives are constructed from steel/aluminum alloy that requires frequent lubrication to guard against corrosion.
+A great choice is the Mercury 2-4-C Marine Lubricant with Teflon which offers superior antifouling protection.
+Gear oil should be checked regularly as part of your maintenance regimen.
+Located just below the round gear housing, it can be accessed by using a slotted screwdriver.
 Back out the plug until it loosens and some oil starts to run out.
-Translucent = good; milky means water has compromised your oil.
-Then it is time to have your seals replaced.
+Translucent means the oil is still good; milky means water has compromised your oil.
+This is an indicator that the seals should be replaced.

-Next, check your propeller shafts by rotating them.
-If these are not rotating perfectly straight, a bent shaft which requires immediate replacement could be the culprit.
-Lastly, check the bellows hoses for the drive shaft and shifting controls.
-These must have water-tight seals as well.
-Raise the drive and inspect them looking for signs of cracking and fouling.
-Rout any sign of algae or barnacles which can easily destroy the bellows.
-Check their clamps for rust and replace if necessary.
+The next step is to check your propeller shafts by rotating them.
+If they’re not rotating perfectly straight, a bent shaft that requires replacement is the likely culprit.
+Finally, have a look at the bellows hoses for the driveshaft and shifting controls, which must-have water-tight seals as well.
+Raise the drive and properly inspect for any signs of cracking and fouling.
+Rout any presence of algae or barnacles, as they can quickly destroy your bellows.
+Also, check the clamps for any sign of rust and replace them if required.